aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 ## Insert Endnote and Set Numbering Options

-If you want to insert footnote or endnote in Word document, please use DocumentBuilder.InsertFootnote method.
+If you want to insert footnote or endnote in Word document, please use [DocumentBuilder.insert_footnote](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_footnote/) method.
 This method inserts a footnote or endnote into the document.
-EndnoteOptions and FootnoteOptions classes represent numbering options for footnote and endnote.
+[EndnoteOptions](https://reference.aspose.com/words/python-net/aspose.words.notes/endnoteoptions/) and [FootnoteOptions](https://reference.aspose.com/words/python-net/aspose.words.notes/footnoteoptions/) classes represent numbering options for footnote and endnote.
 The following code example demonstrates how to insert endnote into the document and set its numbering options.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_footnote_and_endnote-SetEndnoteOptions.py" >}}

 ## How to Set Number of Footnote Layout Columns

-You can set the number of footnote layout columns using FootnoteOptions.Columns property.
+You can set the number of footnote layout columns using [FootnoteOptions.columns](https://reference.aspose.com/words/python-net/aspose.words.notes/footnoteoptions/columns/) property.
 If this property has the value of 0, the footnotes area is formatted with a number of columns based on the number of columns on the displayed page.
 The following code example demonstrates how to set the number of columns for footnote layout.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_footnote_and_endnote-SetFootNoteColumns.py" >}}